nikolasburk/learnapollo-ios/la-ios.md

 ## How does the type generation work?

 As mentioned above, the Apollo iOS client will generate Swift code for you based on your data requirements.
-More precisely, this means that it will read all the GraphQL _queries_ and _mutations_ that you have defined for your app and subsequently create types that reflect the data you expect to get back from the backend.
+More precisely, this means that it will read all the GraphQL _queries_ and _mutations_ that you have defined for your app and subsequently create types that reflect the data you expect to receive from the backend.

-> Note: The tool that is responsible for the code generation is called `apollo-codegen` and needs to be [integrated into the build process](http://dev.apollodata.com/ios/installation.html#adding-build-step) of your Xcode project.
+The tool that is responsible for the code generation is called `apollo-codegen` and needs to be [integrated into the build process](http://dev.apollodata.com/ios/installation.html#adding-build-step) of your Xcode project.

 ## Why is code generation useful?